11 Facts About Kerala: Details That’ll Encourage You To Plan A Vacay Here!

 Mentioned below is a set of intriguing facts that you will be surprised to learn about.
 Browse through these amazing facts about Kerala before you plan your vacation to this South Indian state.

-1. Leading The Way In Ayurveda
+1. The Birthplace of Ayurveda

 wondrous Ayurvedic ingredients